evincarofautumn/Ward/README.md

   * `revoke(locked)`: when the lock is released, a function annotated with `need(locked)` can no longer be called
   * `grant(lock)`: the lock can be taken again after it is released

-By implicitly granting `malloc`, you only need to annotate those functions that are explicitly *not* allowed to allocate.
-You can do a similar thing with e.g. `--grant=signal_unsafe`—functions are not required to be signal-safe by default, but you want to make sure that no signal-safe function calls a signal-unsafe function!
+By implicitly granting `alloc`, you only need to annotate those functions that are explicitly *not* allowed to allocate.
+You can do a similar thing with e.g. `signal_unsafe implicit;`—functions are not required to be signal-safe by default, but you want to make sure that no signal-safe function calls a signal-unsafe function!

 In this way, Ward is pay-as-you-go: you only need to annotate and verify the specific source files and permissions you’re interested in, and you can define whatever meanings you like for a permission, because it’s just a label.